 What do spark plugs do?

-Here’s a fun fact about your engine: unless you’re driving an electric car, in which case this article definitely isn’t for you, you’ve got what’s known as an ICE, which stands for “internal combustion motor.”
+Here’s a fun fact about your engine: unless you’re driving an electric car, in which case this article definitely isn’t for you, you’ve got what’s known as an ICE, which stands for “internal combustion engine.”
 Now, combustion requires a spark, doesn’t it.
 See where I’m going with this?
 Spark plugs are a crucial part of your engine because they’re what makes that combustion happen, both at ignition and while the engine moves through each combustion cycle during operation.
 When the plugs aren’t doing their job, your engine’s not getting the full combustion benefit, so everything from acceleration and fuel economy to engine smoothness is going to be negatively affected.

 How do I know when to replace spark plugs?

 As a general rule of thumb, if something seems funny about your engine, you should check the spark plugs first.
 If you’re a hands-off kind of car owner, of course, you’ll just take it to your mechanic and get it diagnosed.
 But if you want to inspect the plugs yourself, it’s a pretty easy job.

 Keep in mind, though, that even if they look fine, they might be past their prime.
 Consult your owner’s manual for when to replace spark plugs, too, and if you think you’re past due, I’d recommend replacing them, just to be safe.

 Can I replace my own spark plugs?

 Although you can check them, you may want to have someone else replace them.
 Truth is, for a seasoned backyard mechanic, popping the old plugs out and putting new ones in is pretty straightforward.
 But if you haven’t done it before, you should probably have someone looking over your shoulder the first time through.

 Promise me this: if you do try one of those tutorials on how to change spark plugs, please, wait for the engine to cool off first.
 I’m talking four hours, minimum.
 Those plugs are responsible for combustion, remember?
 Better safe than scalded!

 What about cleaning spark plugs?